Ahamed7864/Student_and_Course_Management/README.md

 # Student_and_Course_Management

-It is a simple console based student and course management system using java 🎓 Student & Course Management System
+🎓 Student & Course Management System

 A simple Java console-based application to manage students, courses, and enrollments using clean architecture and modular design.